FPS Privacy Notice

 How do I ask the FPS to suppress or remove my details?

 We may need to hold for the purpose of suppression only.
+These are known as your rights to restriction and also your right to erasure.

 Transfer to countries outside of the European Economic Area (EEA)